SPAGHETTI MAN

 No badge, no call sign, no questions were asked—

-Just steel in formation, just one of the task.
+Just steel in formation, one more for the task.

-Through checkpoints we drifted, our seats full of sweat,
+Through checkpoints we drifted, our uniforms soaked in sweat,

-The sun burning holes in the things we forget.
+The sun burning holes in things alive and dead.

-Then BOOM came the mortars, and POP came the lead,
+Then BOOM came the mortars, and POP came the report,

-And whispers of death brushed the roof of our head.
+As whispers of death sailed over our head.

 I played the sheepdog, I ran to the front,